Super-Protocol/docs/docs/marketplace/guides/place-order.md

 ### Your model

 To add your own model, you must prepare and upload it first.
 Read [How to Upload a Model](/marketplace/guides/upload) for step-by-step instructions.
-To add your own model, you must prepare and upload it first.
-Read [How to Upload a Model](/marketplace/guides/upload) for step-by-step instructions.

 When your model is uploaded, open **My Files** with the list of your uploaded models and click the blue **[+]** button next to the model to add it to the order.